Wind1102/Learn/Learn/java.md

 - Generic method can inside generic class or normal class

 ## Bound for type Variable

 - The solution is to restrict T to a class that implements the Comparable interface

 ```java
 public static <T extends Comparable> T min(T[] a) ...
 //Now, the generic min method can only be called with arrays of classes that implement the Comparable interface, such as String, LocalDate, and so on.
 ```

 A type variable can have multiple bounds.
 For example:

 ```java
     T extends Comparable & Serializable
 ```

 ## Generic Code and the Virtual Machine (725)

 ### Generic Record Patterns

 Let us make our Pair class into a record:
 `record Pair<T>(T first, T second) {}`

 ## Wildcard Types

 In a wildcard type, a type parameter is allowed to vary.
 For example, the wildcard type `Pair<? extends Employee> `

 ### Supertype Bounds for Wildcards

 Wildcard bounds are similar to type variable bounds, but they have an added capability—you can specify a supertype bound, like this:
 `? super Manager  `

 ## Restrictions and Limitations (750)

-# Collections
+# Collections (790)

+## The Java Collections Framework

-## The collection interface
+### The collection interface

 ```java
    public inteface Collection<E>
    {